Uninett/nav/doc/reference/portadmin.rst

 Introduction
 ============

-PortAdmin is a tool for configuring your switch ports by the help of a web interface.
-It does so by communicating with a network device over SNMP [#f1]_.
+PortAdmin is a tool for simple switch port configuration via NAV's web user interface.
+It is useful both to do simple switch port adjustments without using the switch CLI, but also for delegating simple switch port management to NAV users that do not have full CLI access to a switch.

+Configuring a switch from PortAdmin requires the switch to be configured with either an SNMP [#f1]_ write-enabled management profile in SeedDB, or an appropriate NAPALM profile for devices that do not support SNMP write operations.

 What can PortAdmin do?
 ======================

-Currently you can
+Currently, PortAdmin supports these operations:

-* change a port's description
+* Changing a port's description
-* change a port's access VLAN
+* Changing a port's access VLAN
-* toggle a port between trunk and access mode
+* Toggling a port between trunk and access mode
-* when an interface is a trunk, you can change which VLANs are tagged on the trunk.
+  * Configure tagged and untagged/native VLANs on ports in trunk mode
-* configure a voice VLAN on an interface (:ref:`more_about_voice_vlan`)
+* Configure a Voice VLAN on a port (:ref:`more_about_voice_vlan`)

 What the interface tells you